 - We have tried to present the concept of acceptance in brief here.
 You can also read a detailed post about acceptance.

-If the purpose of anger is to help us become aware of us not being able to accept someone, is anger really bad?
+Now that you know what is anger and that its purpose is to help us become aware of us not being able to accept someone, is anger really bad?

 If you or someone you know has been struggling with anger, you book a session with our specialists by calling us on +91-8080-2084-73

-If you are a psychologist who would like to develop advanced therapeutic skills based on an eclectic approach to therapy, you must search for the Cognitive Hypnotic Psychotherapy™ Program.
+If you are a psychologist who would like to develop advanced therapeutic skills based on an eclectic approach to therapy, you must search for the Cognitive Hypnotic Psychotherapy® Program.